-The most common and iconic type of sakura is the five-petaled Somei Yoshino, which has white or pale pink blossoms.
+The most common and iconic type of sakura is the Somei Yoshino, which has white or pale pink five-petaled blossoms.
 When meteorologists make cherry blossom forecasts, they’re referring to the Somei Yoshino variety.
-If you’re visiting Japan in mid- or late April, don’t despair — there should still be cherry blossoms for you to see in Tokyo, and that’s where the yaezakura comes in.
+If you’re visiting Japan in mid- or late April, don’t despair — there should still be cherry blossoms for you to see in Tokyo.
+That’s where the yaezakura comes in.

-- Kanzan a common type of yaezakura, which has from 30 to 50 dark pink petals
+- Kanzan: A common type of yaezakura, which has anywhere from 30 to 50 dark pink petals.

-- Ichiyo another common yaezakura, with about 20 light pink petals per blossom
+- Ichiyō: Another common yaezakura, with about 20 light pink petals on each blossom.

-- Kikuzakura which literally means “chrysanthemum cherry blossom” and can have up to 100 petals.
-Its petals are light pink, and not yellow like a chrysanthemum’s.
+- Kikuzakura: Literally “chrysanthemum cherry blossom,” these can have up to 100 petals (which are light pink and not yellow like a chrysanthemum’s).

 If you want to learn more about the different kinds of cherry blossoms we have a whole guide on that.

 Where to see late-blooming cherry trees in Tokyo